chef/automate/components/docs-chef-io/content/automate/supermarket_with_automate_ha.md

     default['supermarket']['chef_oauth2_url'] = "<Automate HA load balancer FQDN>" default['supermarket']['chef_oauth2_verify_ssl'] = false
     ```

+    The datatype of the attribute: `chef_oauth2_verify_ssl` is a boolean.
+The value will depend on where your automate is running with a valid SSL certificate or not.
+If automate is running with a valid SSL certificate then this should be set as `true` otherwise set is as `false`.

 1. Now run `reconfigure` command to reflect the above changes in the running supermarket application configuration: